Unique Considerations

 Special Equipment

-- Personal Protective Equipment (PPE): Includes gloves, masks, goggles, and full-body suits to protect workers from exposure to biohazards during cleanup.
+- Personal Protective Equipment (PPE): Includes gloves, masks, goggles, and suits designed to protect against biohazard exposure.
+Always wear appropriate PPE before starting any cleanup.

 Expert Tips